delebash/Syncfusion-Dreamfactory-Aurelia-Skeleton-Cli/BUNDLING PERFORMANCE.md

 Note:
 We are using the vendor folder for custom builds and/or libraries we do not want to pull from node_modules.
 In our case we have a custom build of syncfusion generated with [syncfusion's custom generator](http://csg.syncfusion.com/) with only the grid control.

-Current project is setup to bundle some libraries
+# Currently using a Hybrid Bundle approach: #
+Not bundling syncfusion, jquery,jsrender,jquery.easing

-# To bundle all #
+# To change project to bundle all #

 Change: